Overview

 Start/stop ad-hoc Rose Bush web service server.

-For rose bush start
+For rose bush start, if PORT

 is not specified, use port 8080.